Victoria Coleman

 Victoria began working with Mario Bazán in 2004 and was the winery’s founding winemaker.
 Bazán had always dreamed of going beyond grape growing and had a vision of seeing the wine from the fruit of his vineyard bottled.
 He recognized that Victoria was the person with whom he could accomplish this goal.
 From harvest decisions to bottling, Victoria took a hands-on approach to winemaking.

 To further her formal education, she enrolled at the University of California, Davis, in Fall 2006, already having had her first vintage under her belt, the 2005 Mario Bazán Cellars Cabernet Sauvignon, graduating in June 2008.
 Victoria was exposed to classic, Old World winemaking immediately thereafter while working alongside Erick Tourbier at Chateau Mouton Rothschild in Bordeaux.
 Starting in January 2010, she furthered her international experience as winemaker at Jade Valley Winery near Xian, China.
-Returning to Napa Valley in 2015, she is now the winemaker focusing on producing Cabernet Sauvignon and Pinot Noir at Lobo Wines.
+Returning to Napa Valley in 2015, she was the winemaker focusing on producing Cabernet Sauvignon and Pinot Noir at Lobo Wines until its owners retired in 2024.